 If you arrive from Sok Kwu Wan, walk towards Mo Tat Wan and follow the same directions.
 Simply add another 25 minutes to your hike.

-Although Google Maps would advise you to hike the other way because it’s, I would say follow my recommended path as it doesn’t involve any climbing.
+Although Google Maps would advise you to hike the other way because it’s shorter, I would say follow my recommended path as it doesn’t involve any climbing.
 Click here to open the directions in Google Maps.
 However, the view from the Google’s recommend path is definitely nicer.